microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/healthmonitoring-overview.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use the Microsoft Entra health monitoring API to view anomalous usage pattern for your tenant and receive alert notification
+Use the Microsoft Entra scenario health monitoring API to view anomalous usage pattern for your tenant on business-critical identity scenarios and receive alert notification

 ## Licenses
 **TODO: Do we require user to have specific licenses?**